By Nancy Segal

 Many people believe applying for a federal job is a difficult and complicated process, but it is actually very achievable.

-The job search process in the federal government can last about 6-18 months, which can be lengthy for many people.
+The search process for federal government jobs can last about 6-18 months, which can be lengthy for many people.

-But most find it is worth the effort and the wait -- federal jobs include healthcare, vacation and sick time, life insurance, pensions, training, and other benefits.
+But most find it is worth the effort and the wait — federal government jobs include healthcare, vacation and sick time, life insurance, pensions, training, and other benefits.

 To be successful, you must apply only for jobs for which you are truly qualified by using a targeted federal-style resume, and, of course, you must also be patient.